Balinese temple: Types of pura

+Kahyangan Tiga - The customary village temples, the Pura Puseh (dedicated to Vishnu), the Pura Desa or Pura Bale Agung (decicated to Brahma) and the Pura Dalem (dedicated to Shiva or Durga).

-Puras Kahyangan Jagad, or “palaces of the gods,” are the nine temples on Bali that are built at the cardinal points, including one at the centre (see “Nine directional temples” further down).
+Pura Kahyangan Jagat - or “palaces of the gods,” are the nine temples on Bali that are built at the cardinal points, including one at the centre (see “Nine directional temples” further down).